tanuva/groggle/README.md

 By now, *groggle* can also grab a live audio stream and work on that one.
 Useful for hooking a sound card in between the Apple TV and the stereo... ;)

+## Side Constraints
-Side constraints: Don't use Qt (I work with it on a daily basis, it is great, but sometimes you need to see plain ANSI C++.) and try to make the code look not too much OOP but maybe a little like functional code.
+- Don't use Qt (I work with it on a daily basis, it is great, but sometimes you need to see plain ANSI C++.)
+- Try to make the code look not too much OOP but maybe a little like functional code.